diegomendezp/Ironhack-lectures-v3/content/module1/Week 2/Day 1/03 - JS  Async & Callbacks.md

 ## Async & Callbacks

-**In asynchronous programs it is possible to have code on line 1 scheduled to be run at some point in the future so in the meantime, code on lines 2,3, and so on can run**.
+In asynchronous programs it is possible to have code on line 1 scheduled to be run at some point in the future so in the meantime, code on lines 2,3, and so on can run.